Fell On Another’s Property? Contact Plantation Slip and Fall Lawyer Nerina Smart

 How Long After a Slip and Fall Accident Can You Sue?

 You should see an attorney as quickly as possible following your slip and fall accident.
 There is a statute of limitations in place—the window of time you have in which to file your slip and fall accident claim.
 Statutes of limitations vary significantly from state to state.
-In the state of Florida, the statute of limitations for a personal injury claim is four years from the date of your accident.
+In the state of Florida, the statute of limitations for a personal injury claim is two years from the date of your accident.
+Florida lawmakers recently changed the statute of limitations from four years to two years if the loss occurred after 3/24/23.
 The sooner you get an experienced attorney involved in your slip and fall claim, the faster they can work to preserve any evidence pertaining to your fall injuries.

 How Plantation Slip and Fall Lawyer Nerina Smart Can Help